-Arts Centre Melbourne’s flagship hip-hop and urban music mentoring program Dig Deep supports the development of young people aged 14 to 22 on Tuesday evenings in the Digital Learning Hub.
-A diverse range of young artists work with a team of established hip-hop practitioners to create and present new work, develop peer mentorship skills and collaborate with young artists from other creative disciplines.
+Arts Centre Melbourne’s flagship hip-hop and urban music mentoring program Dig Deep supports the development of young people aged 14 to 24 on Tuesday evenings in our new participatory community space The Channel.
+An incredibly diverse range of young artists work with a team of established hip-hop practitioners to create and present new work, develop peer mentoring skills and collaborate with young artists from other creative disciplines.

 “…the program clearly achieves its goal of increasing the professional and personal development of young emerging artists…”

 Dig Deep establishes a collective, creative working environment in the form of ongoing series of weekly workshops.
 The Channel is located at street level on the Southbank side of Arts Centre Melbourne’s Hamer Hall just past the restaurant Fatto.

 “You don’t get this level of training and the high level of skills of the mentors anywhere else.”
 Referrer

 The Dig Deep Mentorship Program is delivered by the following key personnel:

 Arts Centre Melbourne’s Youth Programmer Dan West has wide experience developing and delivering music mentorship programs that focus on contemporary music for inner–urban marginalised young people.
 He has coordinated these programs at both through his work at Arts Centre Melbourne and externally – including work at Yarra Youth Services, Multicultural Arts Victoria and Melbourne Juvenile Justice Centre.
 As well as an arts enabler, Dan is also an experienced performer and facilitator of arts events which provide a wealth of creative networks to draw upon.